 Learning about the phases of the moon.

-We looked at how the moon looks different at different times of the month.
-To help us understand the phases of the moon we had some fun with jaffa cakes and then recreated the phases using grapes.
-We also have a moon diary to keep for four weeks as part of our homework.
+We will look at how the moon looks different at different times of the month.
+To help us understand the phases of the moon we will hopefully have some fun with jaffa cakes and then recreate the phases using grapes.
+We will also keep a moon diary for four weeks as part of our homework.